h2oai/datatable/docs/develop/contrib.rst

 code changes.
 It is also a good idea to commit the code frequently, using ``git add`` and ``git commit`` changes.

-Note: while many projects ask for detailed and informative commit messages, we don't.
+Note: While many projects ask for detailed and informative commit messages, we don't.
 Our policy is to squash all commits when merging a pull request, and therefore the only detailed message that is needed is the PR description.